Introduction-

 when gas comes to the leakage area, it generates turbulence in the flowing path producing a broad spectrum of sound called ‘white noise’ in the leakage area.
 Where larger the leakage intensity produces greater noise and similarly ultrasonic sound.

-And these Ultrasonic sounds are measured through an ultrasonic leak detector in ultrasonic leak testing.
-The ultrasonic leak detector is used to detect in various industries like internal combustion engines, air brakes systems, bearings, hydraulic components and as well as in piping systems.
+The ultrasonic leak detector is used to detect in various industries like internal combustion engines, air brake systems, bearings, hydraulic components, and as well as in piping systems.

 Fig. Ultrasonic Leak detector-

-2. Bubble Leak Testing–
+2. Bubble Leak Testing

-When the high pressurized specimen is placed under low-pressure fluid or water, it forms bubbles inside the water due to leakage inside the specimen, Known as Bubble Leak testing.
+When the high-pressurized specimen is placed under low-pressure fluid or water, it forms bubbles inside the water due to leakage inside the specimen, Known as Bubble Leak testing.
 Bubble leak testing is also known as the Water immersion test or Air bubble test.

 10-3 to 10-4 atm cc/s is the estimated sensitivity of the bubble leak test.